 Here’s a nice shot of the East Wing.
 See if you notice anything:

 I guarantee that you didn’t realise that the picture above is a pencil drawing.
 It was a page from a book published to celebrate the opening of the NRK.
 The book includes a collection of really excellent drawings, some of which I’ll include later.
 In the meantime, here’s another couple of photos.
-The first photo, IMO, backs up my theory that the street was much wider pre-war :
+The first photo with the East Wing in the background, IMO, backs up my theory that the street was much wider pre-war :

 … and here it is six years later under new management (note the four plaques fixed to the wall behind the columns):